mph-/lcapy/doc/expressions.rst

 Expressions have an attribute `units` that reflect the quantity and domain.
 For example::

   >>> voltage(7).units
-  'V'
+  V
   >>> voltage(7 * f).units
-  'V/Hz'
+  V
+  ──
+  Hz
   >>> voltage(7 / s).units
-  'V/rad/s'
+  V⋅s
+  ───
+  rad
   >>> voltage(7 * s).units
-  'V/rad/s'
+  V⋅s
+  ───
+  rad

 Note, the units are not a function of the order domain variable but of the domain (note, constant scale factors can have units).
+The units are a SymPy Expression and thus can be formatted as a string, LaTeX, etc.

 Unit determination goes awry when mathematical functions are used.
 For example::

    >>> log(voltage(7)).units
-  'V'
+   V

 This is due to a failure in quantity tracking::